decidim-ice/decidim-module-decidim_awesome/.ai/QUICK_REFERENCE.md

    - Decidim compatibility
    - Features with [#PR](link) format (with descriptions)
    - Fixes with [#PR](link) format
-3. ✅ README.md updated:
+3. ✅ Documentation updated:
+   - README.md overview current
+   - For new tweaks: detailed docs in `docs/tweaks/[category].md` with admin/technical sections
    - All features described with examples
    - Screenshots included for UI features (in `examples/` folder)
-   - Usage/configuration documented
+   - Usage/configuration documented with initializer examples
 4. ✅ All tests passing
 5. ✅ All locale files valid
 6. ✅ Git tag created: `git tag v0.14.1`